omkardev7/Java_Language/README.md

 # JavaProject
-These Project Contains all solutions of Java problems which are essential to learn java
+These Project Contains Solutions of Java problems which are essential to learn java